VladimirSapozhnikov/VladimirSapozhnikov/README.md

 Hi!
 I'm @VladimirSapozhnikov
 - Data Science student at the University of Warwick
-- Interested in using machine learning tools for predictive analytics
+- Interested data analysis and predictive analytics
 - Currently working on various projects from the DataQuest bootcamp as well as from other platforms
 - I can be reached via email at spz.vlad@gmail.com